bocadilloproject/bocadillo/docs/how-to/test-pytest.md

 # Test applications using pytest

-This page lists what we believe are best practices when testing Bocadillo applications with the [pytest] test framework.
+This page lists what we believe are best practices when testing Bocadillo applications using the [pytest] test framework.

 [pytest]: https://docs.pytest.org